YahooArchive/csptester/csp-validator/README.md

 Using the script as part of the the build process helps the team to detect inclusion of non-whitelisted resources before the application deploys to production.
 For example, adding a third-party Javascript tag or adding a HTTP resource to an HTTPS page.

-NOTE: `csp-validator.js` is a independent tool with no dependency on `csptester`.
+NOTE: `csp-validator.js` is an independent tool with no dependency on `csptester`.
 ### Usage

 Prerequisite: <a href="http://phantomjs.org/" target="_blank">phantomjs</a>